 What is a loan, and why get one?

 A loan is a way to get a sum of money, which you will be required to pay back later.
-Loans have interest rates, meaning that you will eventually pay back more than you originally borrowed.
+Loans have interest rates and terms, meaning that you will eventually pay back in a certain timeframe (called amortization period) more than you originally borrowed.
 Different types of loans have different interest rates and different timelines for repayment.

 Loans have interest rates, meaning that you will eventually pay back more than you originally borrowed.